Medical Biophysics

 Each supervisor must be approved by the SAB.
 The criteria for admitting new supervisors are determined by the SAB.
 If the proposed supervisor has not yet been approved by the SAB, this must be done no later than the enrollment of the applicant in the study (provided that the applicant is accepted).
 You can find a list of supervisors approved by the SAB here.
 After clicking, the supervisor's workplace and contact information will be displayed.

-Study obligations for full-time and part-time form of study are the same.
+Study obligations for full-time and part-time forms of study are the same.

-- The ISP of the student designed by the supervisor and the guarantor of the study programme.
+• The ISP of the studentis designed by the supervisor and the guarantor of the study programme.

-- The Dean's Provisions no. 2/2024 states that all students should attend the faculty Scientific conference in the 4th year of study (and also again in the 6th and 8th year of study in case the student extends their studies).
+• The Dean's Provision no. 2/2024 states that all students should attend the faculty Scientific conference in the 4th year (and also again in the 6th and 8th year if the student extends their studies).

-The semestral courses are chosen from the list of optional doctoral courses for the program Medical Biophysics taking into account the topic of the thesis and the previous education of the student.
+The semestral courses are chosen from the list of optional doctoral courses for the program Medical Biophysics, taking into account the topic of the thesis and the student's previous education.
 If allowed by the supervisor and the SAB, the student can also choose courses from other study programmes.
-Maximum of two subjects can be chosen from the pre-graduate study course list, if the doctorand can apply them and did not complete them during his/her master study programme.
+A maximum of two subjects can be chosen from the pre-graduate study course list if the doctor can apply them and did not complete them during his/her master study programme.

 Part of the ISP is a regular publication activity and the presentation of the output of the research project at both national and international scientific conferences.
-Active participation as tutors in the pre-graduate tuition (seminars, clinical rotations) is recommended.
+Active participation as a tutor in the pre-graduate tuition (seminars, clinical rotations) is recommended.

 Requirements for internships

-A stay abroad at a relevant professional institution, not shorter than one month, or participation on an international research project.
-In special and clearly justifiable cases, such as exceptional scientific results or a single excellent first-author publication, the SAB can decide the student can omit the placement.
+A stay abroad at a relevant professional institution, not shorter than one month, or participation in an international research project.
+In special and clearly justifiable cases, such as exceptional scientific results or a single excellent first-author publication, the SAB can decide whether the student can omit the placement.

 Listed courses